When Your Dishwasher Is Not Draining

-The most common causes of a dishwasher not draining are clogs or problems somewhere in the drainage line.
+The most common cause of a dishwasher not draining is a clog or a problem somewhere in the drainage line.
 This includes the dishwasher's drain hose, the air gap, garbage disposer and/or the sink drain.
 Screens or filters inside the dishwasher can also become clogged enough to hinder drainage.
-All of these problems are easy to check for, and you should always rule them out before calling in a pro for repairs.
+All of these are easy to check for, and you should always rule them out before you call in a pro for repairs.
 If the kitchen sink also doesn't drain well, there's likely a clog (or venting problem) in the sink's drain line, and the dishwasher will return to normal once the drain is cleared.

 If you have an air gap installed on the little shelf at the back of your sink, remove the air gap's cover to check for blockage inside the device; that could be why your dishwasher is not draining.
 Also remove the ends of the drain hoses from the air gap nipples below the sink (one is the dishwasher drain hose; the other connects the air gap to the disposer or sink drain).
 Clean the hose ends if they are blocked.

 To rule out one of the simplest causes of a dishwasher not draining, run the disposer to make sure it's not full of food scraps.
 Next, remove the dishwasher drain hose from the nipple on the disposer and remove any blockage there.
 If the disposer was installed very recently (or about the time the dishwasher started acting up), it's possible that the installer forgot to punch out the knockout plug inside the drain nipple.
 You can do this yourself with a hammer and screwdriver, following the manufacturer's instructions.